opreabogdan1/Proiect-practic-TM/README.md

    ## 1. Introduction

-  This test plan describes the strategies, processes, workflows and methodologies used to plan, organize, execute and manage testing process for **OrangeHRM** browser application.
+  This test plan describes the strategies, processes, workflows, and methodologies used to plan, organize, execute, and manage the testing process for the **OrangeHRM** browser application.

 ### 1.1 Project objective